RADIQAL'S MISSION

 WHO ARE WE?

-We have a diverse team of instructors and facilitators who are all queer.
+We have a vast team of instructors and facilitators who are all queer.
 They bring with them unique lived experiences of disability and/or neurodivergence, varied gender identities and expressions, diverse sexualities, and other facets that have shaped them into the incredible individuals they are today.

 We currently run our services at various locations throughout Tāmaki Makaurau.
 With continued engagement and support, it is our goal to have our own permanent space and expand our services throughout Aotearoa.
-Radiqal Movement is one of the first and

 OUR FOUNDATIONAL VALUES